Sally Helgesen, "Tapping the Tower of the Female Vision"

 Tuajuanda C. Jordan, President, St. Mary's College of Maryland

-Barbara Kellerman, James McGregor Burns Lecturer in Leadership, Center for Public Leadership, Harvard Kennedy School
+Barbara Kellerman, James MacGregor Burns Lecturer in Leadership, Center for Public Leadership, Harvard Kennedy School

-Betsy Myers, Founder of Myers Leadership & Center for Women and Business, Bentley University
+Betsy Myers, Founder, Myers Leadership; Founding Director, Center for Women and Business, Bentley University

 At the center of the word "power" is the word "WE."
 We, as global women leaders, must maneuver through complex layers of culture, history, identity, context, and resources to exercise our power.
 Leading requires balancing both the challenges and the opportunities to capitalize on our individual and collective power.
 This diverse international panel of four distinguished women explores power and influence in politics, education, business, nonprofits, and communities.
 This engaging plenary will discuss how women "do power," how we might "do power differently," and how cultivating our whole selves can lead to finding and using our influence authentically.